geeknessfr/gk_apartments/README.md

 ### INSTALLATION

-1. Copy gk_appartments in your ressources folder.
+1. Copy gk_appartements in your ressources folder.
-2. Add gk_appartments to your autostart ressources in citmp-server.yml file.
+2. Add gk_appartements to your autostart ressources in citmp-server.yml file.

-3. You can edit appartments.lua file to add many positions to appartments following this format :
+3. You can edit appartements.lua file to add many positions to appartments following this format :

 ```LUA